amitpanwarIndia/mlops/README.md

 # mlops
 This repository is made for mlops course and ex.py is based upon plot_digits_classification from scikit-learn.

-It has conda setup, python and wsl on local environment.
+It has conda setup, python and wsl on local environment, commit for hitting actions.

 how to setup: install conda